chipsalliance/firrtl-spec/spec.md

 Finally, while submodules instances and memories are strictly sources, they interact with the sub-field rule below, allowing connections to their input ports

 ## Type Equivalence

-TODO: Replace this with a relation like "S 'coerces to' T".

 The type equivalence relation determines whether one values of one type can be coerced into values of another.